JamesYL/uoft-schema/README.md

 ## Getting Started

-Do `docker-compose up -d` to spin up the instance of PostgreSQL with the data automatically copied over.
+1. `npm install`
+2. `npm run docker`

-## Generating Data
+## Development

+`npm run datagen`

-Anything related to the data is under [./data](./data).
+- Anything related to the data is under [./data](./data).
 The includes scripts for parsing data gathered by UofT's API.
-Use `npm run datagen` to run these scripts.
-Look into [./data/data_gen.ts](./data/data_gen.ts) for more information on what actually happens.
+- [./data/data_gen.ts](./data/data_gen.ts) is the entry file that gets called when this command gets ran.
+Subsequent script files are called through this file.
-Not everything can be automated.
-The format is often not given nicely, and some data needs to be manually parsed.
+- Not everything can be automated.
+Manual parsing of the data is still necessary.

-## More Info

-CSV files under [./data/csv](./data/csv) are synced to initializing the database in the docker container.
-The database needs to be re-initialized to get these updated values.
+`npm run access`

+- Interactive terminal for working with Postgres

-Run `npm run reset` to drop the database and remake every entry.
+`npm run reset`

-To access the database:

-1. `docker exec -it uoft-postgres /bin/bash`
-2. `psql -U postgres`
-3. `\c uoft`
+- Recreates the database with all data taken from [./data/csv](./data/csv)